MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - As an admin, I must manage user accounts, including the ability to create, modify, or delete them, to ensure the platform's users are genuine and active.

-- As an admin, I want to add FHNW job advertisements to the platform, allowing students to access employment opportunities within the university and its affiliated institutions, enhancing their career prospects and integration into the professional community.
+- (optional) As an admin, I want to add FHNW job advertisements to the platform, allowing students to access employment opportunities within the university and its affiliated institutions, enhancing their career prospects and integration into the professional community.

+- (optional, v2.0) As an admin, I need the ability to modify or delete any forum post or response that violates our community guidelines to ensure discussions remain productive, respectful, and relevant.

 **Super Admin Stories:**